 As with most outdoors tasks It can be hard work and often muddy in winter.

 You will need to be fit and keen and have appropriate footwear/clothing to work on a farm!
-We do have a few spare pairs of wellies which are essential for some of the dirty jobs and especially for mucking out the sheep and pigs.
+We do have a few spare pairs of wellies which are essential for some of the dirty jobs and especially for mucking out the sheep and chickens

 We are looking to share our experience with like minded people who are hard working, hands on and are interested in what we do.

 We prefer to host two people at a time but if you are a single workawayer we may still be able to host you along with someone else.
-If your looking for an extended stay then we have some friends in the nearby in Vendee who may be able to host you too.
+If your looking for an extended stay then we have some friends in the nearby Vendee who may be able to host you too.
 To find them search under "Stay and help at our glamping lodges located in the Sunny Vendee, Pays de la Loire, France."

 Accommodation is either a twin or double bedroom within our renovated French farmhouse and smallholding set in 5 acres in the beautiful Deux Sevres region of France.